actions-marketplace-validations/Hypasist_godot4-gut-testing/README.md

 - uses: Hypasist/godot4-gut-testing@v1.0
   with:
     # Path to GUT configuration.
 Example config is pasted below.
-    # Default: ''
+    # Default: '.'
     gutConfigPath:

     # Extra flags to pass to both Godot runs.
 E.g. `--verbose`
-    # Default: ''
+    # Default: ' '
     extraGodotFlags:

-    # Boolean value, you can disable resource importing, if you include `.godot` folder in your repository.
+    # Boolean value; you can disable resource importing, if you include `.godot` folder in your repository.
     # Default: 'true'
     importGodotResources:
 ```